 To write this letter, you have to go through some steps and care for some facts.
 To do this, we ask you to follow the steps hereunder:

-Start by downloading the necessary template.
+Start by downloading the Residency Verification template.
 The template you pick for the job has to be as closely related to the kind of need you want to fulfill as possible.
 Also, take care that the format you pick also mirrors your expectations.

 Step II: Identify the Names and Addresses of the Parties Involved